nic-obert/rusty-vm/README.md

 #### `mod`

-Store the remainder of the division between the values stored in registers `a` and `b` in register `a`.
+Store the remainder of the division between the values stored in registers `r1` and `r2` in register `r1`.
 If the result is 0, set register `zf` to `1`.
 If the result is negative, set register `sf` to `1`.